 “it makes sense at the extreme that it would affect memory.
 We do know it can affect sleep quality.”

-You'll be pleased to hear that there are actions you can take to limit your child's chances of developing this form of electronic dementia.
-Take note of these seven useful tips.
+There are precautions you can take to limit your child's chances of developing electronic dementia.
+Below are seven useful tips.

 The suggested screen time for children of all ages should be limited to two hours a day and no TV or digital entertainment should be permitted for children under the age of two.
 Homes should have “screen-free zones”, especially in bedrooms.